coltongrainger/fscss-volunteers/_posts/2017-10-17-resources.md

 ---
-title: Resources during a shift
+title: Family Resources
 author: Colton Grainger
 date: 2017-10-17
-belief: plausible
+modified: 2017-12-12
-tags: orientation
+belief: likely
 ---

-To compile all the disparate tips for talking on the phone during a shelter shift.
-I'm documenting the instructions from previous staff members and removing redunant information.
+To consolidate resources for volunteers working at shelter.

-# Answering the phone.
+## Answering the phone.

 Who is calling us?
 - Families looking for shelter